ceedee666/drumm.sh/content/teaching/main.md

 - Digital Lab
 - [Industrielle Produktion](/teaching/industrielle_produktion)

-Furthermore, ther will also be an online lecture series on "Information Systems" together with a number of universities.
-Details regarding this online lecture series are avaialbel [here](https://taxxas.com/d.php?id=vvwi).
+Furthermore, there will also be an online lecture series on "Information Systems" together with a number of universities.
+Details regarding this online lecture series are available [here](https://taxxas.com/d.php?id=vvwi).

-# Bachlor and Master Thesis
+# Bachelor and Master Thesis
-Here you will soon find information regarding the bacholor and master thesis I supervised in the past.
+Here you will soon find information regarding the bachelor and master thesis I supervised in the past.

 # Student Blog
-Here you will soon find links to blogs written by students as part of my lecturs at [FH Aachen](https://www.fh-aachen.de).
+Here you will soon find links to blogs written by students as part of my lectures at [FH Aachen](https://www.fh-aachen.de).